What Is the Best AC Temperature for Sleeping?

 What Is the Best AC Temperature for Sleeping in Summer?

-On average, people spend about one-third of their life sleeping.
+one-third of their life sleeping.
 Without enough sleep, we wouldn’t be able to function each day.
 Sleep plays a significant role in our health, and the temperature of the room we sleep in also plays a significant role in the quality of our sleep.
 A room that’s too cold or too warm can make it challenging to fall and stay asleep.

 Continue reading to learn more about how temperature affects your sleep and the ideal thermostat setting when sleeping in summer.
 We’ll also go through some ways to help you save on your energy bill while ensuring you get a good night’s rest.